-The SSC is composed of the Secretary of Labor and Employment (ex-officio), the SSS President and CEO, and seven appointive members, three of whom are from the workers' group, three from the employers' group and one from the general public.
-The six members representing workers and employers are chosen from among the nominees of their respective organizations.
-The President of the Philippines appoints directly the representative from the public, and designates the SSC Chairman from among its members.
-Overall operations and management is vested in the SSS President and CEO, also appointed by the President of the Philippines.
+The SSC is composed of the Secretary of Finance as ex officio Chairperson, the SSS President and Chief Executive Officer as Vice Chairperson who shall automatically act as the Commission Chairperson in the absence of the Finance Secretary, the Secretary of Labor and Employment, as ex officio member, and six (6) appointive members, three (3) of whom shall represent the workers' group, at least one (1) of whom shall be a woman; three (3), the employers' group, at least one (1) of whom shall be a woman; all of whom shall be appointed by the President of the Philippines.
+The six (6) members representing workers and employers groups shall be chosen from among the nominees of workers' and employers' organizations respectively.
+Overall operations and management are vested in the SSS President and CEO, also appointed by the President of the Philippines.

-The SSS employs a workforce consisting of 5,524 personnel.
-About one-third are stationed at the head office, while the rest are detailed nationwide at 10 hub branches11, 13 processing centers (PCs)12, 99 receiving centers (RCs)13, and 30 representative offices (ROs)14.
-Representatives are deployed or hired locally to man 14 extension offices abroad, mostly situated in Philippine embassies and consulates.
-This represents a network of 166 local and foreign branches.
+The SSS employs a workforce consisting of 6,886 personnel.
+About one-third are stationed at the head office, while the rest are detailed nationwide at 173 branch offices (BOs), 103 service offices (SOs), and 29 representative offices (ROs).
+Representatives are deployed or hired locally to man 27 extension offices abroad, mostly situated in Philippine embassies and consulates.
+This represents a network of 332 local and foreign branches.